preactjs/preact-www/content/en/blog/preact-x.md

 As we were [experimenting](https://github.com/preactjs/preact/tree/v11) we went a new type of diffing, named [skew based diffing](https://github.com/preactjs/preact/pull/3388), we saw real performance improvements as well as it fixing a bunch of long-running bugs.
-As time went on and we invested more time in these experiemnts for Preact 11, we started noticing that the improvements we were landing didn't need to be exclusive to Preact 11...
+As time went on and we invested more time in these experiments for Preact 11, we started noticing that the improvements we were landing didn't need to be exclusive to Preact 11.

 ## Releases